PathPlanning/CBS--PrioritizedPlanning--MP/README.md

     - 2 - agents are considered in decreasing order of manhattan distances from start to goal node

     Optional parameter, default value is 0
-- parallelize_paths_1 - use path parallelization technique in Push and rotate algorithm (without this option only one agent is moving at every time step in the solution).
-Can be `true` or `false`, considered for Push and rotate algorithm.
-Optional parameter, default value is false
-- parallelize_paths_2 - use additional parallelization technique in Push and rotate algorithm (allows to increase parallelization ratio, but significantly slows algorihm down).
-Can be `true` or `false`, considered for Push and rotate algorithm.
-When using this option, option parallelize_paths_1 is set to `true`.
-Optional parameter, default value is false

 ### Section `options` - definition of the testing parameters.
 Contains following tags:
 - agents_file - common prefix for the input files with agents’ description